robaone/source-pub/docs/technical_plans/0001-practical-email-management/practical-email-management.md

 #### Notes

-Using a Google spreadsheet accomplishes this task.
+Using a Google Sheet accomplishes this task.
 Benefits include ease of use and compatibility on desktop and mobile devices including built in security and API access.